nicolaischneider/obsidianRAGsody/README.md

 ## Outlook

 ### Future Features
-- [ ] **Automatic Ordering of new files**: Automatically organize newly created markdown files into appropriate folders.
+- [x] **Automatic Ordering of new files**: Automatically organize newly created markdown files into appropriate folders.
-- [ ] **Review of files before adding to vault**: Implement a review step for new files before they are added to the vault.
+- [ ] **Review of files and folder path before adding to vault**: Implement a review step for new files before they are added to the vault.
 - [x] **LLM Model Selection**: Select the Open AI model of your choice
+- [ ] **Reload RAG index after creating new notes**: Automatically update the RAG index after new notes are created.
 - [ ] **Install**: Install the tool in your system for easy access

 ### Performance Improvements